 There are two ways for child custody to be determined when parents separate

 or go through a divorce.
 The first is for the parents to mutually agree

-upon a custody plan, with or without the help of a divorce lawyer or outside
+upon a custody plan, with or without the help of a child custody lawyer

-mediator.
-The second is for the court to issue a ruling based on the perceived
+or outside mediator.
+The second is for the court to issue a ruling based

 In determining a child's best interests, the state will consider:

 - Mental and physical health

 - Competence and reliability of each parent

 - Wishes of the child

 In most cases, the state of Ohio allocates primary rights and responsibilities